If you live in an old or just plain cold home, you’re probably wincing at the thought of your electricity bills this winter. I feel ya.

 It helps to keep the heat in and also with noise, which is a godsend if you’re living in a small home with kids.

-In our home, we have wool insulation in the ceiling and a type of foil under our wooden floorboards.
+In our home, we have Terralana wool insulation in the ceiling and under our wooden floorboards.

-We have no insulation in the walls, but as we’ve renovated rooms and added new gib board (drywall) we’ve put insulation in.
+We had no insulation in the walls, but since we renovated rooms and added new gib board (drywall for my US friends), we’ve put insulation in.

 That’s because heat rises, so insulation helps to retain heat within a room, rather than let it escape through the ceiling.